Sexting Facts & Statistics – How Common is it? Adult and Teenage Sexting Numbers

 • Over 50% of adults reluctantly engaged in sexting.

-• 18% of people report that they have shared a sexting message with others without consent, of which 55% share it with more than one other person.
+• 18% of people have shared a sexting message with others without consent, of which 55% share it with more than one other person.

 • 24% of teenagers aged 14-18 have sent sexts with images

-• 39% of parents report to feel worried their child may engage in sexting
+• 39% of parents report feeling worried their child may engage in sexting

 After aggregating and collecting data on different aspects of dating the first thing we did was look into the historical development of sexting in the survey responses.